 - Bird Xiaomi M365.

-Both of the Ninebot models were manufactured by Segway.
+Both of the Ninebot models were made by scooter manufacturer Segway.
 The M365 was made by Xiaomi, a Chinese electronics company.
 These models were not very durable, though, and broke easily when vandalized.

 Bird has increasingly taken E-scooter manufacturing in-house to control costs and make E-scooters that can take the punishment of ridesharing.
 Bird’s own design, the Bird Zero, has quickly been used to replace older scooters made by Segway and Xiaomi.
 By late July, Bird Zero scooters accounted for three-quarters of Bird’s fleet.2